razvanjega/QA-Team-Leader-Project-GOIT/README.md

 ## Overview

-During my time as a **QA Engineer** within GOIT, I was involved in various aspects of software testing and quality assurance.
+As a **QA Engineer** within GOIT, I was involved in various aspects of software testing and quality assurance.
 My role encompassed a wide range of activities, including creating test artifacts, managing a QA project, and testing a multi-platform money management application.

 ## Internship Highlights